-Where schools lease and uses a mini bus, they will ensure that the arrangements listed below are followed:
+Where schools lease and uses a minibus, they will ensure that the arrangements listed below are followed:

-- The driver meets the age, licencing and experience criteria for driving minibuses as laid down in the H&S Procedures: Occupational Driving & Driving the School Mini Buses. - The driver is fit to drive the vehicle. - The vehicle is taxed, has a valid MOT, is adequately insured and is in a roadworthy condition. - The vehicle is maintained and serviced on a regular basis as part of a scheduled maintenance programme and is subject to formal safety inspections. - The vehicle is operated under a Section 19 Permit and the permit disc is present and on display in the vehicle. - A pre-use vehicle check is carried out and recorded for school owned, hired or leased vehicles.
+- The driver meets the age, licencing and experience criteria for driving minibuses as laid down in the Trust Vehicle Policy. - The driver is fit to drive the vehicle. - The vehicle is taxed, has a valid MOT, is adequately insured and is in a roadworthy condition. - The vehicle is maintained and serviced on a regular basis as part of a scheduled maintenance programme and is subject to formal safety inspections. - The vehicle is operated under a Section 19 Permit and the permit disc is present and on display in the vehicle. - A pre-use vehicle check is carried out and recorded for school owned, hired or leased vehicles.
 Any defects should be rectified.
 If the defect is unable to be rectified it should not be used. - A record of the vehicle's usage is kept. - The vehicle is fitted with a suitably sized first aid kit and fire extinguisher. - A code of conduct indicating expectations in relation to behaviour is employed and adequate supervision of children is in place to prevent disruption to the driver. - The vehicle is fitted with the correct safety restraints and child seating for the age and height of the child (where required).